SRP - Gum Therapy in Tampa, FL

 Treatment of Periodontal Disease

-If periodontal disease has worsened and scaling and root planing does not help, surgery may be required to shrink the periodontal pockets and keep teeth healthy.
+If periodontal disease has worsened and scaling and root planning do not help, surgery may be required to shrink the periodontal pockets and keep teeth healthy.
 Speak with a professional at Bay Premier Dentistry in Tampa, FL for more information on your options when it comes to treating diseases and preserving your oral health.